 The virtual world and its exposure to young minds under little or no supervision are throwing new mental health and cyber-crime challenges for families and law enforcement agencies.
 The new Blue Whale Challenge Dare Game floating on the Internet is a case in point.
 Several suicides worldwide have been reportedly linked to the deadly video game.

-Blue Whale Challenge Dare Game
+Stay away from the Blue Whale Challenge Dare Game

 Here’s what he had to say in his defense during the interview with Saint Petersburg News –